McShelby/hugo-theme-relearn/exampleSite/content/configuration/appearance/branding/_index.en.md

 ````

 ## Change the Logo

+By default, only your site title will be shown at the top of the menu.
+You can [configure this](configuration/sitemanagement/meta#menu-title), or override the logo partial.

 Create a new file in `layouts/partials/logo.html` of your site.
 Then write any HTML you want.
 You could use an `img` HTML tag and reference an image, or you could paste an SVG definition!